This post may contain affiliate links. Please read our disclosure policy.

 - Add Spices: Add a pinch of cinnamon or nutmeg for extra warmth.

-- Nut Topping: Stir chopped pecans, almonds, or walnuts into the oat topping for crunch.
+- Nut Topping: Stir chopped pecans, almonds, or walnuts into the oat topping.

 - Gluten-Free Option: Use certified gluten-free oats and a 1:1 gluten-free flour blend.